kenjennings/NotepadPlusPlus-Atari-Syntax-Highlighting/README.md

 1. Select a syntax file.
 1. You should need to restart Notepad++.

-While editing a file go to the *Language* and choose the name of the syntax format to start syntax hilighting.
+While editing a file go to the *Language* menu item and choose the name of the syntax format to start syntax hilighting.